department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

   <div class="usa-alert-body">
     <h3 class="usa-alert-heading">Blue Water Navy Veterans and Agent Orange</h3>
     <p>Blue Water Navy Veterans are now entitled to a presumption of service connection for illnesses related to Agent Orange exposure.
 This is a result of <a href="https://www.congress.gov/bill/116th-congress/house-bill/299/text">Public Law 116-23</a>, the Blue Water Navy Vietnam Veterans Act of 2019.
 The law was signed on June 25, 2019, and takes effect on January 1, 2020.</p>
-    <p>Read below to learn more about eligibility requirements and how to file a claim, or a decision review request if we denied your claim in the past.</p>
+    <p>Read below to learn more about eligibility requirements and how to file a claim.
+If we denied your claim in the past, you can file a new claim based on this change in law.</p>
   </div>
 </div>